cgmb/hipfort/README.md

 ## hipfc wrapper compiler and Makefile.hipfort

-The hipfc wrapper compiler is deprecated and may be removed in a future release.
+The hipfc wrapper compiler is deprecated and will be removed in a future release.
 Users are encouraged to call their Fortran or HIP compilers directly instead of relying on the hipfc wrapper.
 The hipfort project provides exported CMake targets that can be used for linking to the appropriate ROCm libraries.